Bags of Opportunity

 With the money that has been donated since October 2014 we’ve been able to turn the proceeds into opportunities to support communities become cleaner, greener and more sustainable.

 Across the country we have been able to help others to improve the quality of Scotland’s environment.
 Donations have directly funded our community projects work, Bee Diverse, It’s Your Neighbourhood, Young Reporters Scotland, and some of our professional learning courses for teachers and educators.

-Here’s why three very different retailers chose to donate their bag charge proceeds to support our work:
+Here’s why some very different retailers chose to donate their bag charge proceeds to support our work:

 National pharmacy chain, Well, donated in excess of £2,000 to us from the proceeds of its carrier bag sales throughout Scotland in 2016.

 Well’s donation will help to change behaviour and improve the quality of people’s lives and places throughout Scotland.

 David Hamilton, Commercial Director at Well, said: “It’s an honour to partner with Keep Scotland Beautiful and donate this significant sum of money, which will be used to campaign, protect and restore the Scottish countryside.